 - Urinary tract infection.

-- Routine culture is not required.
+- Routine vaginal swabs are not required.

 - Take midstream specimen of urine (MSU) if symptoms could be due to urinary tract infection.